[ Main index » Bicycle components tests » (Dynamo) bicycle lighting » Headlamps with cutoff for dynamo » Igaro C1 | ] |

 There have been at least 2 lights that I tested with a variable low beam, the B&M Lumotec Oval senso plus, which is a halogen headlamp with additional 5mm blue/white LED that lights up at low speed.
 I didn't think it added much really, but it was one of the first attempts at using a different/additional beam for low speed.
 The 2nd is the Qlite QL269 which uses a Cree MC-E and a high beam which is actually a low beam but with different aim, so if the low beam is aimed at below the horizon, then the high beam may not be correctly aimed and this is a problem as a cutoff beam that shines above the horizon is very blinding.

 [ I felt that this is a mistake in StVZO in not making sure the aim and cutoff is the same in case there are more than 1 cutoff beams within a given lamp.
 On the other hand, you could use differently aimed beams in a single lamp in another manner: Use the 'high' beam (the beam with the highest aim for the cutoff) aimed properly for the maximum throw (and not aimed above the horizon), then the low beam will be aimed close to you.
-So there are 2 options: StVZO should first state how to aim a lamp, and then either 1) mandate that both beams have the same cutoff/aim (which would not allow providing a near field beam), or 2) that in case of 2 or more different aims of the cutoff on different settings, then the light should be aimed such that the beam with the highest aim should be aimed such that the cutoff is below the horizon so that all cutoffs are aimed below the horizon (+ add some requirements that make sure thee rules are followed such as that the beam with highest cutoff has to have the highest light output and the highest lux rating, but of course StVZO doesn't even properly state how to aim a single beam, not in 2010 when I first seriously examined the regulations when their requirement for aiming just didn't make any sense at all (see my page on StVZO where I examine this), not several years later after a revision and still not in 2024. ]
+So there are 2 options: StVZO should first state how to aim a lamp, and then either 1) mandate that both beams have the same cutoff/aim (which would not allow providing a near field beam), or 2) that in case of 2 or more different aims of the cutoff on different settings, then the light should be aimed such that the beam with the highest aim should be aimed such that the cutoff is below the horizon so that all cutoffs are aimed below the horizon (+ add some requirements that make sure these rules are followed automatically such as that the beam with highest cutoff has to have the highest light output and the highest lux rating, but of course StVZO doesn't even properly state how to aim a single beam, not in 2010 when I first seriously examined the regulations when their requirement for aiming just didn't make any sense at all (see my page on StVZO where I examine this), not several years later after a revision and still not in 2024. ]

 In any case these are just examples of different low beams in older lights.
 In rain different beams could be useful due to far light bouncing off of the road more than near light.
 In that case what I would want is different from a normal even beam, which is very little light up to about 20m, for normal speed riding to make sure your vision doesn't get affected by the light near you which under these circumstances is a lot brighter than the light coming from farther away.
 Whether that that works with the Igaro C1 in a way that really works depends on the exact light distribution of both beams, I will have to see...